ngasnier/PIFOCast/README.md

 The project requires the following to run and setup :
 - python : to run all the scripts
-- poetry : to setup the venv for the project
+- pixi : to setup the venv for the project

 The following library are used :
 - cdsapi : to retrieve ECMWF ERA 5 data